Skip to main content

 The four sub-metrics

-AVG Pickup Time — the average time in hours from PR creation until the first review interaction (a comment, approval, or reviewer commit).
-This is the gap between "ready for review" and "someone is actually engaging".
+AVG Pickup Time — the average calendar hours from PR creation until the first review interaction (a comment, approval, or commit from a non-author), rounded to one decimal place.
+This is the gap between PR creation and the first reviewer engagement.

-TT First Approval — the average time in hours between PR creation and first approval, rounded to the nearest tenth of an hour.
-Captures how long the path-to-mergeable signal takes.
+TT First Approval — the average calendar hours between PR creation and first approval, rounded to one decimal place.
+Self-approvals are excluded.
+PRs merged without any approval are not counted in the average.

 How to interpret them